On the number of independent solutions of algebraic differential equations: Introduction

-\begin{thm} Let $k$ be an algebraically closed differential field and $y$ a nonalgebraic solution of (\ref{arbintro}). \begin{enumerate} \item $\mf S_{k,f,y}$ is a finite set if and only if there is $k$-irreducible differential subfield $F$ of $k \langle y \rangle$ that can be embedded in a strongly normal extension of $k$ and that either $F= k\langle w \rangle $, where $w$ is a nonalgebraic solution of some Riccati differential equation over $k$, or $F$ is an abelian extension of $k$, in which case, $\mf S_{k,f,y}=\{ y \}.$ \item Suppose that $k= C$.
+\begin{thm} Let $k$ be an algebraically closed differential field and $y$ a nonalgebraic solution of \eqref{arbintro}. \begin{enumerate} \item $\mf S_{k,f,y}$ is a finite set if and only if there is $k$-irreducible differential subfield $F$ of $k \langle y \rangle$ that can be embedded in a strongly normal extension of $k$ and that either $F= k\langle w \rangle $, where $w$ is a nonalgebraic solution of some Riccati differential equation over $k$, or $F$ is an abelian extension of $k$ in which case $\mf S_{k,f,y}=\{ y \}.$ \item Suppose that $k= C$.
 Then, $\mf S_{k,f,y}=\{y\}$ if and only if there is an intermediate differential field $C \subset M \subset C\langle y \rangle $ such that either $M=C(x)$, where $x'=1$ or $x'=cx$ for some nonzero $c \in C$, or $M$ is an abelian extension of $C$. \item Suppose that $n \leq 4$.
 Then, $\mf S_{k,f,y}$ is a finite set if and only if it has at most $n+2$ elements. \end{enumerate} \end{thm}

-In Section \ref{higherorderks}, we prove part (3) of the above theorem for equations of any order.
-When the field $k$ is a field of constants, we prove a stronger form with the bound of $1$ in place of $n+2$.
-Our proof again works for systems of partial differential equations in a suitable context.
+In Section \ref{higherorderks}, we provide a proof of part (3) of the above theorem for equations of any order.
+In fact, after the appropriate translation between the model-theoretic and differential-algebraic languages, this follows from (model-theoretic) results in \cite{freitag2023bounding} which we formulate in line with the more recent \cite{freitag2025finite}.
+When the field $k$ is a field of constants, using \cite{jaoui2025abelian}, we observe a stronger form with the bound of $1$ in place of $n+2$.
+The proof again works for systems of partial differential equations in a suitable context.

-In section \ref{optimalks}, we show that over any nonconstant differential field, one can not improve the bound of $n+2$ in the above theorem.
-The proof of this optimality is established via the inverse differential Galois theory problem over the field $k$.
+In section \ref{optimalks}, we show that over any nonconstant differential field which is (differentially) finitely generated over its constants, one cannot improve the bound of $n+2$ in the above theorem.
+As in the case of order one, the proof of this optimality is established via the inverse differential Galois theory problem over the field $k$.
 Though we only need a weak form of the inverse problem, we work over a more general sort of differential field than is usual for the problem over which, for instance, we could not find a suitable reference in the literature.
-To fill this small gap, we have included an appendix solving the inverse problem in this context.
+To fill this gap, we have included an appendix by Michael F. Singer solving the inverse problem in this context.